Linuxfabrik/lfops/roles/nextcloud/README.md

 ## Mandatory Requirements

+* On RHEL-compatible systems, enable the EPEL repository.
+This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
 * Install a web server (for example Apache httpd), and configure a virtual host for Nextcloud.
 This can be done using the [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd) role.
 * Install MariaDB 10.6+.
 This can be done using the [linuxfabrik.lfops.mariadb_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb_server) role.
 * Install PHP 8.1+.
 This can be done using the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) and [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.